 Sit on the edge of a bed or a chair.
 You can also lie on your back with your knees slightly bent.

-Hold a pillow or rolled-up towel firmly against your incision with both hands.
+If you've had surgery, hold a pillow or rolled-up towel firmly against your incision with both hands.
+Hug the pillow.

 Breathe out normally.